KenMwaura1/zoo-texts/README.md

 Simple text application using Twitch API and Africas Talking Text Api to update when a streamer is online.

 Made using Flask framework and Africas Talking python sdk

+## Prerequisites

+Register for an account on [Africas Talking ](https://africastalking.com/)

+Grab the sandbox credentials OR create a production app and get the production credentials

+Create a .env file and add the credentials
 ## Installation
 clone the repo